Idearia/WordPress-AI-Commander/README.md

 ## To do

 Important features to add:
+- allow to give back control to the user from within the tool call execution, e.g. "You asked to delete post XYZ, do you want to proceed?"  or  "You asked to modify post with title 'Hello world', but there are two of them.
+Which one do you want to modify?"
 - processing spinner should show what is being done, not as an intertitial, but in-chat like Claude and ChatGPT do
 - add WP CLI command